jplehmann/timecalc/README.md

 * Knockout conversion
   x rows: 3 inputs + total
-  x parse & update values after they're entered o make timein/out be a class x grand total x init to 3 rows o detect when to add new rows o clear button o validation / error display o move parseTime, etc into utility file
+  x parse & update values after they're entered x make timein/out be a class x grand total x init to 3 rows o clear button
+    - how do I wire up a button?
+  o detect when to add new rows
+    - need to add new row in Row class, but can't check if I'm the last row because I can't access the view model o validation / error display o move parseTime, etc into utility file